KimLensico/code201/linklayfunct.md

 - to create a function, you give it a name and then write the statements needed to achieve its task inside the curly braces

 ### Calling Functions That Need Information
-**Arguements** - the values that you specify the function should use in the parenthesis that follow its name. can be provided as values or variables
+**Arguments** - the values that you specify the function should use in the parenthesis that follow its name. can be provided as values or variables

 [<===](README.md)